iakhator/news-feed-application/README.md

 * Users cannot view full article wthin application.
 * Users cannot share articles on Social media platforms.

+## What To Add In The Future
+* Users can log in with inputing email and password.

 ## Contributions
  Contributions are always welcome.
 If you are interested in enhancing the features in the project, follow these steps below:
  * Fork the project to your repository then clone it to your local machine.